spsforks/QB64-Wiki/_MEMGET.md

 * [LEN](LEN) can be used to determine the byte size of numerical or user defined variable [type](type)s regardless of the value held.
 * [STRING](STRING) values should be of a defined length.
 Variable length strings can actually move around in memory and not be found.

-PageExamples]]
 ## Example(s)

 Shows how to read the PSET color values from a program's [SCREEN](SCREEN) memory to an array.

 ```vb